Dunk Island: Dunk Island Resort infrastructure damage

 The damage to the resort was described as being very severe, with much of the resort needing to be completely rebuilt.
 The usually cyclone-hardy palm trees were stripped.
 The resort's pool was filled with sand from the storm surge, the function hall was gutted, and the health centre was unroofed.
 Almost all of the beachfront apartments had their walls torn off.
 The gardens of the resort were stripped bare.

 In July 2012, the general manager of the island, David Henry, advised that restoration work was proceeding slowly, and the re-opening of the resort was not expected for at least eighteen months.
 The campsites and associated amenities blocks were expected to re-open in September 2012.

 In the event, restoration was continually delayed.
 In late 2019, it was announced that international investment conglomerate Mayfair 101, headed by James Mawhinney, had purchased Dunk Island for a reported $31.5m, and said it would rebuild the resort with significantly expanded facilities.

+Education

+There are no schools on Dunk Island.
+On the mainland, the nearest government primary school is Mission Beach State School in Wongaling Beach and the nearest government secondary school is Tully State High School in Tully.
+Distance education and boarding school are other alternatives.